Caring For Aging Parents (Quickstart Guide)

 family_launch_outside.jpeg

-As we already mentioned, elderly people don’t like to go out as much as they used to before.
+As we have mentioned, elderly people may not like to go out as much as they used to.

-One of the reasons is they feel less independent and are afraid of falling down.
+One of the reasons is they feel less independent and are afraid of falling.

 Go to a concert, to a cinema, go shopping, go for a walk – whatever makes your parents happy (they will be happy either way, as the most important thing for them is to spend time together).
-Some older people love local festivals, so if this weekend is free – don’t miss this.
+Some older people love local festivals, so if this weekend is free – go for it.

 1. Engage your parents in your everyday activities